danvalle/search-engine-ir2017/README.md

 ```

-To compile the code (it creates a jar file in indexer/build/libs/):
+To compile the code (it creates jar files in indexer/build/libs/ and searcher/build/libs/):
 ```
 $ gradle clean build
 $ gradle clean makeJar